Jason Chan (singer): 2015–2023: Escape, 10th anniversary and widespread recognition

-In February 2016 Chan starred in the musical Ever After directed by Edmond Tong, alongside Evelyn Choi.
+In February 2016, Chan starred in the musical Ever After directed by Edmond Tong, alongside Evelyn Choi.
 The musical was slotted for eight shows.
 An original soundtrack was released in support of the musical, containing three original tracks.
 The lead track "Ever After" was sent to radio stations, eventually reaching number one on all major stations.
 "Ever After" also won Chan awards at year-end award shows.
-On 5 June, Chan co-headlined concert KKBOX LIVE Jason Chan x Phil Lam Sing Together (陳柏宇 X 林奕匡 《一起唱》音樂會) at the Convention and Exhibition Centre.
+On 5 June, Chan co-headlined concert "KKBOX LIVE Jason Chan x Phil Lam Sing Together" at the Convention and Exhibition Centre.
 Chan returned to the charts with "The Last Episode", a jazz-oriented song.
 It reached number one on JSG, RTHK, and Metro Radio, and number two on Ultimate 903.